 They're a great way for your families and friends to get to know each other.

-Hey, any excuse to have a party with people you love, right?
+It's an excuse to have a party with people you love.

 Having an engagement party forces you to have a sense of your wedding guest list early, as you shouldn't invite anyone who won't be invited to the wedding.